-- The HyperText Transfer Protocol (HTTP) is used to transfer files that make up the Web pages of the World Wide Web. - The File Transfer Protocol (FTP) is used for interactive file transfer. - The Simple Mail Transfer Protocol (SMTP) is used for the transfer of mail messages and attachments. - Telnet, a terminal emulation protocol, is used for remote login to network hosts.
+- The HyperText Transfer Protocol (HTTP) is used to transfer files that make up the Web pages of the World Wide Web. - The File Transfer Protocol (FTP) is used for interactive file transfer. - The Simple Mail Transfer Protocol (SMTP) is used for the transfer of mail messages and attachments. - Telnet, a terminal emulation protocol, is used for remote login to network hosts. addressing, packaging, and routing functions.

-Additionally, the following Application Layer protocols help facilitates the use and management of TCP/IP networks:
+Additionally, the following Application Layer protocols help facilitate the use and management of TCP/IP networks: